netsmile/couchtransform/README.md

 ### The name of the destination database - default nothing

-Define the name of the destination CouchDB database to write to by setting the "COUCH_DEST_DATABSE" environment variable e.g.
+Define the name of the destination CouchDB database to write to by setting the "COUCH_DEST_DATABASE" environment variable e.g.

 ```
-  export COUCH_DEST_DATABSE="mydatabase"
+  export COUCH_DEST_DATABASE="mydatabase"
 ```

 ## Configuration - Input and Output Files